 Living in the Eiffel Tower’s Arrondissement: Pros and Cons

-Exploring Paris by foot is an engaging way to take in the sights and architectures of this beautiful city.
+Exploring Paris by foot is an engaging way to take in the sights and architecture of this beautiful city.
 The area around the Eiffel Tower is undoubtedly among the most picturesque parts of Paris, with vibrant gardens and neighboring streets that capture the grandeur and spirit of Parisian life.

 See Related: Hotel Saint-Germain